Isaac5886/Cardiovascular-Disease-Risk-Prediction-/README.md

 -----

-This project uses machine learning to predict the likelihood of cardiovascular disease (CVD) using demographic, clinical, and lifestyle data.
-The goal is to assist early detection and prevention of CVD with data-driven models.
+This project uses machine learning to predict the likelihood of cardiovascular disease (CVD) based on health, demographic,and lifestyle data.
+The goal is to assist early detection and prevention of CVD using data-driven models.

 -----